-A Vegan Beet Burger made by layering a roasted slab of beet with greens, caramelized onions and chipotle cashew hummus on a whole-wheat bun.
+A vegan beet burger made by layering a roasted slab of beet with greens, caramelized onions and chipotle cashew hummus on a whole-wheat bun.
 Simple, clean, healthy and delicious.
-A vegan, soy-free recipe, can be nut-free.

 Say hello to a delicious Spring with my Beet Burger with Chipotle Cashew Hummus.